sftpplus/sftpplus-docs/src/doc_source/configuration-auth/anonymous.rst

 `anonymous` account.

 ..  note::
-    This authentication method can't be used with the Local Manager service.
+    This authentication method can't be used with the Web Manager service.

 The `anonymous` account is locked inside the home folder and will have full access to all files and directories located in the home folder, just like